UniversityOfHelsinkiCS/palaute/documentation/configuration.md

 # Configuration

-Configuration is done using [node-config](https://github.com/node-config).
+Configuration is done using [node-config](https://github.com/node-config), which reads files from the `config`-directory.
-All configs extend from the `default.js` config, and may override its values.
+All configs extend from `default.js`, and may override its values.
 `development.js`, `test.js` and `production.js` can also be used depending on `NODE_ENV`.

 The different configurable values are documented in `default.js`.